Unicode01/LiteBlog/README.md

 - `backup_interval`: This is the interval of the backup in seconds.
 - `max_backups`: This is the maximum number of backup files to keep.
 - `max_backups_survival_time`: This is the maximum survival time of the backup files in seconds.
+##### comment_config
+This is the comment configuration.
+- `enable`: This is a boolean value to enable or disable the comment system.
+- `type`: This is the comment system type.
+Currently only support `cloudflare_turnstile`.
+- `min_seconds_between_comments`: This is the minimum seconds between two comments.
+Used to prevent spam.
 #### configs/global.json
 This configs are used to customize the front-end.
 #### configs/articles/*.json